The Peace Pagoda at Ground Zero (Updated August 28, 2024)

 Founder, Precepter, Nipponzan Myohoji

-Construction of the Pacific Northwest Peace Pagoda is in progress at the Ground Zero Center for Nonviolent Action, adjacent to Naval Base Kitsap-Bangor, which is the West Coast base for US OHIO Class “Trident” ballistic missile submarines, and the largest deployed concentration of nuclear weapons in the United States.
+Construction of the Pacific Northwest Peace Pagoda is in progress at the Ground Zero Center for Nonviolent Action, adjacent to Naval Base Kitsap-Bangor, which is the West Coast base for US OHIO Class “Trident” ballistic missile submarines, and the largest deployed concentration of nuclear weapons in the world.

 The Pacific Northwest Peace Pagoda is a Buddhist stupa that seeks to unite all sentient beings, regardless of race, creed or nationality, in the universal aspiration for genuine world peace.
 The peace pagoda is inspired by traditional stupa designs, reflecting the original Indian style of a dome-shaped building topped by a spire.
 It will be approximately 32 feet in diameter at the base and about 30 feet tall.
 As with many stupas built since the time of Buddha Shakyamuni, the peace pagoda will entomb his relics.